Purposeful Living

 Tiny spatterings of rain have just started falling as we make our way home and sit by the window with our lunches.
 As the raindrops race down the windowpane, I consider the rhythms of this day and the other rhythms that are helping me connect with God, enjoy my life, and overcome stress.

-A List of Good Habits for Joy and Energy
+A List of Godly Habits for Joy and Peace

-If you’d like to add to your list of good habits for greater joy and energy, here’s a quick look at the habits that are bringing me life these days.
+If you’d like to add to your list of good habits for greater joy and peace, here’s a quick look at the habits that are bringing me life these days.
+Be sure to read to the end of today’s post for a free devotional eBook to help you cultivate godly habits.

 1. Refuse to hurry.